 AtKisson is a long-time member of the Balaton Group, an international network of sustainability researchers and practitioners founded in 1982 by Donella Meadows and Dennis Meadows (the lead authors of The Limits to Growth).
 He served as President of the Balaton Group (also known as the International Network of Resource Information Centers, or INRIC) from 2006-2012.

 In 2009, AtKisson was asked to serve as an independent advisor to UNDESA (the United Nations Secretariat in New York), initially working strategies for scaling up renewable energy in the developing world.
 He then helped the UN to plan and launch the UN Office of Sustainable Development (UNOSD), a global knowledge and capacity development center based in Incheon, South Korea, in 2011-2012.
-He subsequently provided internal strategic support to UNDESA on planning for the implementation of the Sustainable Development Goals (SDGs), supporting “pilot countries” on national planning processes and providing strategic and analytic input on a wide variety of other topics, ranging from knowledge management to partnership development and national progress reporting.
+In subsequent years he provided internal strategic support to UNDESA on planning for the implementation of the Sustainable Development Goals (SDGs), supporting “pilot countries” on national planning processes and providing strategic and analytic input on a wide variety of other topics, ranging from knowledge management to partnership development and national progress reporting.
 He also directly supported UNDESA in the development of new strategy for advancing both internal and national-level capacity to implement the SDGs.

 AtKisson has also served as a transitional Executive Director for other organizations, on two occasions, first with the pioneering US-based think-tank in economic policy Redefining Progress (1996-1997, the organization is now dormant); and with Earth Charter International, a global NGO focused on the ethics of sustainable development (2005-2007).
 In 2015, he was elected a Full Member of the Club of Rome, the original sponsors of the Limits to Growth study.
 (He left the Club in 2019.)

 Bringing creativity and music into professional settings